benfurber/fulfillment-pledge/README.md

 - People interact with me with respect
 - I understand how I contribute to the bigger picture

+I work with people I want to work with.

+- People I work with enhance who I am as a professional
+- From those around me, I receive as much support as I need
+- I can communicate effectively with those I work with

 ## As a person in the technology industry, with a more specific focus:

 I am proud of the work I do and I can go home with my head held high.